hfaivre/spt/readmeme.md

 ## Setting up Jenkins

-1. Setup a jenkins instance.
-For the exercise, I chose to use a container installation following this Jenkins guide : https://www.jenkins.io/doc/book/installing/docker/
+1. Let's setup a jenkins instance via a container installation following this Jenkins guide : https://www.jenkins.io/doc/book/installing/docker/

-Following each step of this setup is important to ensure that the Jenkins container has access to the Docker Daemon, which will be important for deployinfg our code as an image.
+Following each step of this setup is important to ensure that the Jenkins container has access to our local Docker Daemon, which will be important for deploying our code as an image.

 2. Login to management console.
 Once connected to the instance on my browser (http://locahost:8080), we can login to the Jenkins management interface with `initialAdminPassword` available within the jenkins container at `/var/jenkins_home/secrets`.
-After having installing the recommended plugins, we can configure Maven and JDK settings under ** Manage Jenkins > Global Tool Configuration**.
+After having installed the recommended plugins, we can configure Maven and JDK settings under **Manage Jenkins > Global Tool Configuration**.

 ## Setup our pipeline

 Once that's done, let's start creating a pipeline in the management console.

-I create a new pipeline named `my_pipeline` and configure the definition to be a Pipeline SCM, to pull the source code and pipeline steps from our github repository `https://github.com/hfaivre/spt`, specifying to build only for the main branch.
+We setup a new pipeline named `my_pipeline` and configure the definition to be a Pipeline SCM, to pull the source code and pipeline steps from our github repository `https://github.com/hfaivre/spt`, specifying to build only for the main branch.
 Once that is done, we will need to setup a Jenkinsfile describing our pipeline step.

-Our goal is to have the following steps :
+Our goal is to have the following stages :
 1. Compile the Code
 2. Run the tests
 3. Building the Docker image
 4. Pushing the Docker image to Dockerhub
-5. [Bonus] Pushing the docker image to Artifactory
+5. [ Bonus ] Pushing the artifact to Artifactory

 To Compile the code and run the tests, we can add these first two stages to the Jenkinsfile :